Flying Models

-Flying Models was an American monthly magazine dedicated to model aviation published by Carstens Publications.
+Flying Models was a monthly American magazine dedicated to model aviation published by Carstens Publications.
 It was the oldest continuously published magazine dedicated to model airplanes, having started as Flying Aces in October 1928.
 Flying Models was acquired by Carstens Publications in 1969 and ceased publication in 2014.
 The headquarters of the magazine was in Newton, New Jersey.

 The Flying Aces Era

 The magazine was launched as Flying Aces in October 1928 by Periodical House, Inc. It was originally printed on coarse, pulpy, 7x10" paper, with more than 100 pages per issue, and sold for 15 cents per copy.
 In November 1933, the magazine moved to a slick format, printed on 8½x10" glossy paper, and began featuring full-sized plans for model airplanes in every issue; issue size was reduced to 74 pages.
 In addition to adventure stories, non-fiction aviation articles and aviation news were added, as were articles related to model airplanes.
 The magazine's tagline became "Fiction, Model Building, Fact — Three Aviation Magazines in One".